-Beginning at the intersection of the centerline of Delaware Avenue with an extension to the west in a straight line of the rear line lots on the north side of Paramount Parkway; thence easterly along the rear line of lots on the north side of Paramount Parkway to an extension of the centerline of Jewel Street projected to the north in-a-straight line; thence southerly along the Jewel Street centerline projection and along the centerline of Jewel Street to the centerline of Traverse Boulevard; thence easterly along the centerline of Traverse Boulevard to its intersection with the centerline of Colvin Boulevard; thence southerly along the centerline of Colvin Boulevard to its intersection with the centerline of Sheridan Drive; thence easterly along the centerline of Sheridan Drive to the east line of the Town of Tonawanda; thence southerly along the centerline of the Town of Tonawanda to the north line of the City of Buffalo; thence easterly along the north-line of the City of Buffalo to the centerline of Main Street; thence northeasterly along the centerline of Main Street to the centerline of Bailey Avenue.
+Beginning at the intersection of the centerline of Delaware Avenue with the projection to the west in a straight line of the rear line of lots on the north side of Paramount Parkway; thence southerly along the centerline of Delaware Avenue to its intersection with the centerline of the projection to the east of the rear line of lots on the south side of Lowell Road; thence westerly along the rear line of lots on Lowell Road and rear lines projected westerly to the intersection of the projection with the centerline of Elmwood Avenue; thence southerly along the centerline of Elmwood Avenue to its intersection with the projection of the rear line of lots on the south side of Thurston Avenue; thence westerly along the rear line of lots on the south side of Thurston Avenue and their projection to the intersection of the projection with the centerline of the former NYC & HR Railroad; thence southwesterly along the centerline of the railroad to its intersection with the centerline of Pullman Avenue projected to the west; thence easterly in the centerline of Pullman Avenue to the centerline of Elmwood Avenue; thence northerly along the centerline of Elmwood Avenue to the north line of the Village of Kenmore; thence easterly along the irregular north line of the Village of Kenmore to a northeast corner of the Village of Kenmore; thence southerly along the east line of the Village to its intersection with a north line of the Village of Kenmore; thence easterly along the same north line of the Village of Kenmore to a northeast corner of the Village of Kenmore; thence southerly along the east line of the Village of Kenmore to the north line of the City of Buffalo; thence westerly along the north line of the City of Buffalo to its intersection with the centerline of Elmwood Avenue.
+The common line between Legislative District 14 and Legislative District 11 is described as follows: Beginning at the intersection of the centerline of Delaware Avenue with an extension to the west in a straight line of the rear line lots on the north side of Paramount Parkway; thence easterly along the rear line of lots on the north side of Paramount Parkway to an extension of the centerline of Jewel Street projected to the north in a straight line; thence southerly along the Jewel Street centerline projection and along the centerline of Jewel Street to the centerline of Traverse Boulevard; thence easterly along the centerline of Traverse Boulevard to its intersection with the centerline of Colvin Boulevard; thence southerly along the centerline of Sheridan Drive; thence easterly along the centerline of Sheridan Drive to the east line of the Town of Tonawanda; thence southerly along the east line of the Town of Tonawanda to the north line of the City of Buffalo; thence easterly along the north line of the City of Buffalo to the centerline of Main Street; thence northeasterly along the centerline of Main Street to the centerline of Bailey Avenue.